Hopfengetraenk/Fas-Disasm/readme.txt

 Keys:
-Enter,Space, Doubleclick on a line to
+Enter,Space, Double click on a line to
-	jump to a offset that is in the Disam
+	jump to a offset that is in the Disasm
 	Like "Goto 0213"

 Backspace, Num'-' to